 Both in clinical practice but also meeting people at games, the conversation invariably turns to injury rates and long-term consequences.
 “He’s been out for months with his groin”, “He’s pulled his hamstring again for the third time this year” “She’s done her ACL again” “He’s stopped playing because of his back” are some of the common stories that filter through.
 However, I feel that the focus on injuries masks the fact that the benefits to sports participation far outweigh the negative consequences for a number of reasons:

 Regular exercise is good for our physical and mental well being

 Training habits and knowledge gained during sports participation can be carried into later life

-The discipline and structure from training and team sports participation are vital skill sets in all aspects of life
+The discipline and structure of training and team sports participation are vital skill sets in all aspects of life

-The social network and the social skills developed during team sport involvement last your entire life
+The social network and the social skills developed during team sports involvement last your entire life

 This is coupled with the fact that there is very little evidence to highlight spikes in injury rates over the last number of years.